sunsations/sunsations.github.io/about.md

 Welcome to my blog!

-This is my personal blog about web development in generall and Ruby and Javascript in particular.
-I hope you find it usefull.
+This is my personal blog about web development in general and Ruby, Unix and JavaScript in particular.
+The blog post are first a personal reference and a way to get better at writing.
+I hope you find it useful.